ERON23/bestfooodindallasgatsby/src/pages/posts/our-top-5-taco-places-for-2020.md

 canonical_url: ''

 ---
-Welcoming 2020 with our first post about our personal top taco list for you to try!
-(The list is an unordered list.)
+Welcoming 2020 with our first post about our personal top street-style taco list for you to try!
+(The list is an unordered list)

 ## La Salsa Verde Taqueria